 Message queues may also have the feature to publish the same message many times.
 Which is a great feature if you wish to send the same message to several services.

 "Most" queue systems do not care what type of message they send.
 It can be byte, XML, JSON and so on.
 The same applies to using web services.
 So none of them have an advantage over the other.

 Both also have a one point of failure.
 For the messaging system it is the broker.
-For web services it is usually the loadbalancer.
-However web services may have an edge here as I believe it is more easy to switch out a loadbalancer (if you can redirect your traffic to it).
+For web services it is usually the load balancer.
+However web services may have an edge here as I believe it is more easy to switch out a load balancer (if you can redirect your traffic to it).

 It should be said it is hard to rate "all the different message queue systems" against "HTTP".
 Message queue systems are different from one another.
 I have tried to take the most common features of them into account.
-However the message queue you are thinking of using, may have some feature which can give you an edge in what you are doing.
+However the message queue you are thinking of using, may have some features which can give you an edge in what you are doing.